 Entitlement of the survivors to maintenance in case of the death of the directly injured person.

 Entitlement to compensation for non-proprietary harm for all persons suffering the harm as a personal misfortune that cannot be undone otherwise.
+According to the decision of Supreme Court, file 30 Cdo 5158/2014 from 27.5.2015 (available at www.aspi.cz.), the death or injury to the health of injured person could also break the right to family life as the part of right to privacy of the his/her other family members.

 §3.
 Pecuniary and Non-pecuniary Losses